hyperledger/indy-node-monitor/fetch-validator-status/README.md

 Note the last command above puts you back up to the folder in which you started.
 If you want to explore `von-network` you'll have to change back into the `von-network` folder.

-When you are finished your running the commands below and want to stop your local indy-network, change to the von-network folder and run:
+When you are finished your running the validator tool (covered in the steps below) and want to stop your local indy-network, change to the von-network folder and run:

 ```bash
 ./manage down

 ```

+We'll remind you of that later in these instructions.

 ### Clone the indy-node-monitor repo